-The previous pages in this section gave strong evidence in support of the skull expansion hypothesis, which states that skull bone growth causes androgenetic alopecia.
+The previous pages in this section gave strong evidence in support of the skull expansion hypothesis, which states that skull bone growth causes hair loss (androgenetic alopecia).

-It’s well known that this condition is connected to genetics and the
+It’s well known that androgenetic alopecia is connected to genetics and the hormone dihydrotestosterone (DHT).

 Soon after I started losing my own hair, I decided to approach a hair